petiaccja/Mathter/README.md

 ```
 Remember, all stuff is in the namespace mathter.

 You have multiple ways to initialize your variables.
-Beware, **default constructors will garbage-initialize** (NOT null-initialize).
+Beware, **they are not null-initialized by default**.
+(You can define ```MATHTER_NULL_INITIALIZE=1```, but please read the [extended documentation](https://github.com/petiaccja/Mathter/blob/master/docs/Guide.md)).
 This saves 2 clock cycles when you initialize later.
 ```c++
 Vec2 a = { 1, 2 };
 Vec3 v1 = { 1, 2, 3 };